Toward a Physical Theory of Intelligence: Numerical Illustrations and Toy Models

 \subsubsection{Metriplectic Reservoir Dynamics}

 The internal state is $X_t=x_t\in\mathbb{R}^n$, evolving under the metriplectic decomposition

-where $J^\top=-J$ generates reversible flow, $R\succeq 0$ generates dissipative relaxation, and $\lambda\ge0$ sets the strength of the irreversible channel.
-We choose quadratic $H$ and $\Xi$ to satisfy the GENERIC degeneracy conditions.
-After each integration step, $x_t$ is renormalized to unit norm, ensuring a consistent conserved-quantity budget across all values of $\lambda$, allowing irreversible-information costs to be compared consistently across dissipation regimes.
+where $J^\top=-J$ generates reversible flow, $\mathcal{R}\succeq 0$ generates dissipative relaxation, and $\lambda\ge0$ sets the strength of the irreversible channel.
+We choose quadratic $H$ and $\Xi$ to satisfy the GENERIC (General Equation for Non-Equilibrium Reversible-Irreversible Coupling) degeneracy conditions.
+After each integration step, $x_t$ is renormalised to unit norm, ensuring a consistent conserved-quantity budget across all values of $\lambda$, allowing irreversible-information costs to be compared consistently across dissipation regimes.